 - When ready to serve, preheat the grill or a skillet/grill pan and cook the burgers for around 15mins, turning once or more if needed, until cooked through.
 As they are cooking, toast the burger buns then split and put some slaw on the bottom of each and sauce on the top.
 Place burger on slaw side, top with sauce-covered bun top and serve.

 Disclaimer: Thank you to #BurgerMonth Sponsors: Cabot, Anvil & Hammer, New York Beef Council, Red Duck Foods, and Spoonabilities for providing prizes for this epic event.
 All opinions are my own.
-The #BurgerMonth giveaway is open to U.S. residents, age 18 & up.
+The #BurgerMonth giveaway is now closed but was open to U.S. residents, age 18 & up.
 All winning entries are verified.
 By entering you give the right to use your name and likeness.

 The number of entries received determines the odds of winning.
 One winner for each weekly giveaway will be selected.
 The prize packages are sent directly from the sponsors.
 Winners have 48 hours to respond or they forfeit the prize and another winner(s) will be chosen.